 Section 1.
 Nominations

-a.
-There shall be a nominating committee of no less than 3 members, elected or appointed as follows: at least one member must have prior nominating committee experience.
+- There shall be a nominating committee of no less than 3 members, elected or appointed by the president/leadership team.
+At least one member must have prior nominating committee experience.

 Section 2.
 Elections

-a.
-Elections shall be held at the annual branch meeting.
-(Article XI, Section 1)
+- Elections shall be held at the annual affiliate meeting.

-c.
-Mail ballots or electronic voting may be used for elections, provided the number of members voting meets the quorum stated for meetings in Article XI.
+- Mail ballots or electronic voting may be used for elections, provided the number of members voting meets the quorum stated for meetings in Article Xlll.

 Section 1.
 Officers

-a.
-The elected officers for the branch shall be president, membership vice president, and finance officer.
+- The elected officers for the affiliate shall be president, membership vice president, and finance officer.

-b.
-The appointed officers shall be public policy chair, newsletter editor, AAUW Funds Chair, secretary, and any others deemed necessary by the board.
-They shall be appointed by the president with the consent of the board.
+- The appointed officers shall be public policy chair, newsletter editor, AAUW Funds Chair, secretary, and any others deemed necessary by the board/leadership team.
+They shall be appointed by the president /leadership team.

-c.
-Elected officers shall serve for a term of 2 year(s) or until their successors have been elected or appointed and assume office.
+- Elected officers shall serve for a term of 2 year(s).
 Term of office shall begin on July 1.

-e.
-All vacancies in office shall be filled for the unexpired term by the board with the exception of a vacancy in the office of president, which shall be filled by the membership vice president.
+4. All vacancies in office shall be filled for the unexpired term by the board/ leadership team..

-g.
-The following officers shall be elected in even years: President.
+6. The following officers shall be elected in even years: President/Co-Presidents.
 The following officers shall be elected in odd years: Membership Vice President and Finance Officer.

 Section 2.
 Duties